Dan-Bird/sandbox-modal-exercise/decisionLog.md

 1.c.
 As per MDN's guidelines, a modal window should contain the `aria-modal` attribute.
 I've created a test to cover this.

+1.d.
+The next simplist thing I could think to test, was that the Modal can render content passed to it.
+I created a test case for this and satisfied the test.